lancenacabuan/Shaliah/README.md

 ### 12.5 Overall Judgment

 On historical-grammatical grounds, the Biblical Unitarian model retains an advantage of explanatory economy for the New Testament’s explicit relational architecture.
 One person calls another “my God,” identifies him as “the only true God,” is sent and commanded by him, receives authority from him, is raised and exalted by him, mediates between him and humanity, and is finally subjected to him.
-The natural conclusion is a distinction between the one God and **God’s Man**—the Messiah whom that God appoints.
+On the methodological criteria defended in this study, a comparatively economical conclusion is a distinction between the one God and **God’s Man**—the Messiah whom that God appoints.

-The Trinitarian model can accommodate all of this, but usually by invoking a distinction between person and nature, eternal and economic relations, or divine and human consciousness.
+The Trinitarian model can accommodate this evidence through developed distinctions between person and nature, eternal and economic relations, and divine and human modes of experience.
 Those distinctions may be theologically legitimate; they are not ordinarily supplied by the individual sentences themselves.

 The judgment must remain qualified.
 The Biblical Unitarian reading does not remove every difficulty, and the highest Christological texts exert real pressure toward personal preexistence and divine identity.
 The conclusion is therefore a reasoned comparative judgment, not a claim that alternative readings are linguistically impossible.